kshedden/datareader/README.md

 // obtain data from dt as in the SAS example above
 ```

-## Commands
+## Command line utilities

-Two command-line utilities use the datareader package to allow
+We provide two command-line utilities allowing conversion of SAS and
-conversion of SAS and Stata datasets to other formats without using
+Stata datasets to other formats without using
 Go.
 Executables for several OS's and architectures are contained in
 the `bin` directory.
 The script used to cross-compile these binaries
 is `build.sh`.
 To build and install the commands for your local